Eugène Dubois

-Life and work
+Early life and career

 Dubois was born and raised in the village of Eijsden, Limburg, where his father, Jean Joseph Balthazar Dubois, an immigrant from Thimister-Clermont, Liège, Belgium, was an apothecary, later the mayor.
-Interested in all phenomena of the world of nature, Eugène explored the "caves" ("grotten", actually underground limestone mines) of Mount Saint Peter and amassed collections of plant parts, stones, insects, shells, and animal skulls.
-From age 12-13 on, he attended school in the Limburg city of Roermond, boarding with a family there and then he dropped out.
+He completed elemntary education at EIjsden primary scholl.
+He loved exploring the "caves" ("grotten", actually underground limestone mines) of Mount Saint Peter and amassed collections of plant parts, stones, insects, shells, and animal skulls.
+From age 12-13 on, he attended the State High School (Rijks Hogere Burgerschool) in the Limburg city of Roermond, boarding with a family there and then he dropped out.
 In Roermond he attended lectures on Charles Darwin's new theory of evolution given by the German biologist, Carl Vogt.

 Resisting his father's plan for him to train to follow in his footsteps, Dubois, encouraged by his teachers, decided in 1877 to study medicine at the University of Amsterdam.
 While a student, he taught anatomy at both of the brand new (founded 1880) art schools housed at the Rijksmuseum Amsterdam (Amsterdam State Museum) the Rijksschool voor Kunstnijverheid (State School for Applied Arts) and the Rijksnormaalschool voor Teekenonderwijzers (State Normal School for Drawing Instructors).
 In 1884 he completed his medical degree.

-He declined an offer from the University of Utrecht of a position as a docent.
+Dubois declined an offer from the University of Utrecht of a position as a docent.
 Instead, at the invitation of his anatomy instructor, Max Fürbringer, he decided to train as an academic.
 From 1881 to 1887 he studied comparative anatomy and became Fürbringer's assistant.
 In 1885 he investigated the larynx of vertebrates, which led him to develop a hypothesis of the evolution of this organ.
-Nevertheless, his chief interest was in human evolution, influenced by Ernst Haeckel, who reasoned that there must be intermediate species between ape and human.
+Nevertheless, his chief interest was in human evolution, influenced by Ernst Haeckel, a German zoologist who reasoned that there must be intermediate species between ape and human.
+In 1886, he was formally appointed reader in anatomy at the University of Amsterdam.
+The same year he married Anna Geertruida Lojenga (1962–1943).

-Dubois contributed an article on whale anatomy to a book by the Dutch zoologist, Max Weber, and, inspired by the fresh discovery of new Neanderthal fossils at the Belgian town of Spy, he spent his vacation fossil hunting in the vicinity of his birthplace.
-In the Henkeput near the village of Rijckholt, where a prehistoric flint mine had just been discovered in 1881, he found some prehistoric human skulls.

-Reasoning that the origins of the human species must be in the tropics, in 1887 he joined the Dutch army and arranged to be posted in the Dutch East Indies (the Dutch colony that is now independent Indonesia), to the dismay of his academic colleagues.
+In 1887, to the dismay of his academic colleagues, Dubois joined the Royal Dutch East Indies Army as a Medical Officer Second Class and arranged to be posted in Indonesia.
+His colleagues had adviced him not to indulge too much in "that crazy book of Darwin's."
 With his wife and newborn daughter he moved to the colony to search for the missing link in human evolution.
-(He was unalterably convinced there was only one missing link.)